Secret Santa: Secret Casino Santa

 At the end, the gifts that were chosen are opened, and the winner of the money and leftover gifts is drawn.

 Conspiracy Santa

 In this version, participants engage in a "conspiracy" in which all participants work together to select a gift for a single participant without that participant's direct involvement or knowledge.
 Conspiracies run concurrently, one for each participant.
 A common theme of Conspiracy Santa is collectively learning about participants, making it popular for workplaces and schools.

 Secret Santa online

-The tradition of Secret Santa is also practiced in online communities.
+The tradition of Secret Santa is also practised in online communities.
 Several Secret Santa Generators tell every participant in a group for whom to buy a gift.
-This is especially useful for groups that can't meet in person.
+Virtual Secret Santas may take place within pre-established online communities, or on a larger scale whereby complete strangers exchange gifts with one another.

+Charity Secret Santa

+Some charities, such as Action for Children, offer the possibility to be a 'Secret Santa' for a vulnerable child.
+Donors give money to the organisation for the purpose of anonymously delivering a Christmas gift to a child living in poverty who may not receive any gifts otherwise.